tdmalone/slack-topic-updater/README.md

 * Only update topic message if it's different to the one currently there
 * Only delete topic message if it was sent on behalf of the authed user
-* Delete more than just the most recent topic message - in case multiple invocations have happened at once
 * Add better error handling?
 * Complete in-progress (skipped) tests